-Our Advanced Qi-Cupping facilitates the movement of Qi energy and blood systemically and locally.
+- Facilitates the movement if Qi and blood systemically and locally

-Our advanced Qi Cupping therapy moves stagnation, drains fluids, breaks up and expels congestion, Relieves inflammation
+- Moves stagnation, drains fluids, breaks up and expels congestion

-our advanced Qi Cupping techniques also clean the blood and lymph helping to balance pH levels.
+- Cleans the blood and lymph and helps to balance pH levels

-Used for low back, shoulders and leg pain, gastrointestinal disorders- stomachaches, vomiting, diarrhea and lung disease- cough, asthma and more.
+- Used for low back, shoulders and leg pain, gastrointestinal disorders- stomachaches, vomiting, diarrhea and lung disease- cough, asthma.

 Suction Cups create a vacuum and then placed on the painful area of the body.
 The vacuum created by the heat dispels dampness from the body, warms the qi and reduces swelling.